Mostly united over covid relief, Democrats face divisions over Biden’s massive second economic plan

-The cacophony of competing demands is already threatening to divide Democrats who have largely united behind the coronavirus relief bill, which is expected to advance in the House next week despite simmering disagreements over a handful of issues including a $15 minimum-wage hike.
+The cacophony of competing demands is already threatening to divide Democrats who have largely united behind the coronavirus relief bill, which is expected to advance in the House next week despite simmering disagreements over a handful of issues including a minimum-wage hike to $15.
 Moderate-leaning Democrats could balk at spending trillions more on issues that range far afield from emergency economic relief, and fights are already brewing over how far to go in raising taxes to pay for what comes next.

 The next bill will also prove to be a daunting test for Biden himself as he moves on from addressing the immediate crisis of the pandemic to enacting larger initiatives that could begin to form his legacy — if he’s able to navigate the thicket of interest groups and get his priorities through Congress with razor-thin Democratic majorities.